Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 Now, if we call simulate_sample_mean once, we get a single value from the sampling distribution of the mean.

-simulate_sample_mean(n_realinc, mean_realinc, std_income)
+simulate_sample_mean(n_realinc, mean_realinc, std_realinc)

 If we call it many times, we get a random sample from the sampling distribution.

-t1 = [simulate_sample_mean(n_realinc, mean_realinc, std_income)
+t1 = [simulate_sample_mean(n_realinc, mean_realinc, std_realinc)

-Here’s what the sampling distribution of the mean looks like:
+Here’s what the sampling distribution looks like.

 sns.kdeplot(t1)